Danny Santiago: Professional career

-In 1997, Danny made his professional debut with a first round knockout of Michael Watkins.
+In 1997, Danny made his professional debut with a first-round knockout of Michael Watkins.
 Between 1997 and 2002, Danny built a record of 22-0 and earned a shot at the WBA Fedelatin Light Heavyweight Title, where he suffered his first loss against Rocky Torres.
-By 2004, Danny defeated the highly ranked Elvir Muriqi in Madison Square Gardens with a devastating first round knockout.
+By 2004, Danny defeated the highly ranked Elvir Muriqi in Madison Square Gardens with a devastating first-round knockout.

-Continually rated as a top light heavy-weight, Danny has faced some of best boxers of this millennium in world title fights, including: Zsolt Erdei (WBO World Light Heavyweight Champion and WBC Cruiserweight Champion), Antonio Tarver, (WBC, WBA, IBF, and The Ring Light Heavyweight Champion and IBO World Light Heavyweight Champion), Beibut Shumenov (WBA World Light Heavyweight Champion and IBA Light Heavyweight Champion), and Danny Green (WBA Super Middleweight Champion and Light Heavyweight World Champion and IBO World Cruiserweight Champion).
+As a light heavy-weight, Santiago competed in world title bouts against several notable champions, including WBO and WBC champion Zsolt Erdei, unified champion Antonio Tarver, WBA and IBA champion Beibut Shumenov, and WBA and IBO champion Danny Green.

 In 2010, Santiago was scheduled to fight Roy Jones, Jr, but the fight was cancelled due to an injury to Jones.

-Santiago was a contestant on ESPN’s very popular television series The Contender in 2007.
+Santiago was a contestant on ESPN's very popular television series The Contender in 2007.
 Santiago owned and operated a successful boxing gym which served as a popular training ground world champions, including Tavoris Cloud, Ricardo Mayorga, and Jermain Taylor.

 After his retirement from the ring, Santiago has become a successful trainer and promoter.

 In 2021, Santiago was inducted into the Florida Boxing Hall of Fame.